 Glaucoma can cause irreversible damage to your optic nerve before you even notice changes in your vision, which is why early detection with regular eye exams is so important.
-If you’re suffering from glaucoma, the optometrists at Dr. Gottlieb Optometry, with two offices in Lakewood, California, are licensed to treat the most common types of glaucoma, and they work closely with ophthalmologists for more complex cases.
+If you’re suffering from glaucoma, the optometrists at Dr. Gottlieb Optometry in Lakewood, California, are licensed to treat the most common types of glaucoma, and they work closely with ophthalmologists for more complex cases.
 Schedule your visit today by calling the office or booking an appointment with the easy-to-use online tool.

 Glaucoma happens when aqueous humor, fluid in your eye, has issues properly draining.
 The building of liquid intensifies the pressure in your eye, which causes significant damage to your optic nerve.